Why am I running? To enable a more livable Sammamish for all residents.

 4) I believe in the inherent dignity and equal and inalienable rights of all human beings.
 PROOF: I serve on King County’s Children & Youth Advisory Board where we view every decision through an equity lens to root out deeply entrenched systems of racism and to build strong foundations of agency.

 5) I believe as a caring community, we must provide a safety net of social services that meets the basic needs of people, especially those on the margins.
 PROOF: I am a court appointed special advocate for abused and neglected children in foster care.
-Today I will be writing a court report to ensure the kiddos I’m charged with protecting will get much needed mental health services.

 6) BTW: I also believe that immigrants strengthen our communities; that a strong economy depends on jobs that provide safe working conditions, fair and living wages; that laws should protect all the lives of all people, especially vulnerable populations, such as our school children, from gun violence; that climate change should be addressed as a crisis; and that an efficient, well-planned, multimodal transportation system promotes a healthy economy, environment, and community.